Chicopee Police searching for gas station shooting suspect

-Chicopee Police Officer Mike Wilk told 22News that an arrest warrant has been issued for the arrest of 57-year-old Jose Rivera of Commonwealth Avenue in Springfield, after reports of shots fired at the Pride Gas Station on Grattan Street around 12:25 p.m., Friday.
+Chicopee Police Officer Mike Wilk told 22News that an arrest warrant has been issued for 57-year-old Jose Rivera of Commonwealth Avenue in Springfield, after reports of shots fired at the Pride gas station on Grattan Street around 12:25 p.m., Friday.

-Rivera is to face charges of assault by means of a dangerous weapon, and a firearm and assault with intent to murder.
+Rivera faces charges of assault by means of a dangerous weapon, and assault with intent to murder.

 Officer Mike Wilk said Rivera was last seen driving a 2007 red Mazda CX7, with Massachusetts license plate number 5AG394.